10 Reasons to eFile your 1099s

 - Reduce or eliminate B-Notices with TIN Match.
 Don’t you hate getting those notices in the Fall to let you know one of your vendor’s (or a lot of your vendors’) Taxpayer ID and name didn’t match?
 When you get that notice, months after you filed your 1099s, you have to contact the vendor to solicit new data, track the contact, and even begin backup withholding if the vendor doesn’t respond.
 Use TIN Match to check those TIN and name combinations proactively.
 Don’t subject yourself to needless IRS penalties.

 - Let us mail your forms.
 Do you avoid the Post Office whenever possible?
 Don’t like the taste of stamps?
 We can mail your forms to your vendor for an additional fee (because we have to pay the Post Office, too).
 Create the forms, select USPS Mail, and we will put them in the next day's mail.

 - Or save paper and let us email your forms.
 But why mail when you can email?
 If your vendor has agreed to receive a 1099 electronically, we can send them a secure pdf copy with password protection via email.
 Save money and paper.

 - Bank-grade security.
 We use 256-bit encryption for all of our data, whether stored or in transit to be stored.
 While the strength of your password will be a factor in the protection of your data, 256-bit is a high threshold for any hacker to get through.

 - Even higher security with two-factor authentication.
 But you can always add another layer of security with our free two-factor authentication service.
-With two-factor authentication, you not only need a login ID and password, you also need access to your cell phone to receive a texted code and enter it in the website.
-So even if someone has your password, you can help prevent entry to your data.
+With two-factor authentication, you not only need a login ID and password, you also need access to your cell phone to receive a texted code to enter in the website.
+So even if someone has your password, you can help prevent access to your data.